COVID-19: Latest global developments

 |

-PARIS, France (AFP) — Here are the latest developments in the coronavirus crisis:
+KINGSTON, Jamaica — Here are the latest developments in the coronavirus crisis, compiled by AFP.

 - More than three million dead -